SethTisue/mima-tester/README.md

 ## Setup

-to have an artifact to compare to, you'll need to rewind in the git history to the initial commit and do `publishLocal`, then return to the present.
+to have an artifact to compare to, you'll need to rewind in the git history to the initial commit and do `publishLocal` to publish version 1.0 to your `~/.ivy2/local`. then return to the present.

 ## Running MiMa